 - Nitrate- waste products

-Australian turtles need to be submerged in water to feed and defecate.
-Make sure to not overfeed your turtle and to not leave anything in the water they should not eat as they are opportunistic.
+Australian turtles generally need to be submerged in water to feed and defecate.
+Make sure to not overfeed your turtle and be sure that you don’t leave anything in the water they should not eat as they are opportunistic.
 The amount of food to be offered for an adult turtle should be the size of their head approximately 1-2 x per week and every 2 days for juveniles.
-Suitable plants should always be provided.
+Suitable plants should always be provided in the tank.

-A Calcium supplement (Calgrit is preferred to a calcium block) is recommended if they are not consuming whole fish and even if they are, Calgrit has added benefits.
+A Calcium supplement (Calgrit (turtle grit) is preferred to a calcium block) is recommended if they are not consuming whole fish and even if they are, Calgrit has added benefits.

 As an alternative they can be fed in a separate enclosure/ container with water used from the tank.